Myanmar aims to improve lives, modernise with new reforms

+"This will also help us undertake political reforms that are aimed at transforming the country into a modern, developed democracy," he said.

-A wide-ranging "Framework for Economic and Social Reforms" to be presented in the capital, Naypyitaw, sets out priorities until 2015 and broader initiatives "that will allow Myanmar to become a modern, developed and democratic nation by 2030".
+A wide-ranging "Framework for Economic and Social Reforms" seen by Reuters set out broad initiatives to achieve those goals by 2030 plus more immediate priorities for the next three years.

-The document seen by Reuters, which addresses such issues as liberalisation of trade and investment, health and education, transparency and infrastructure, admits Myanmar "is way behind neighbouring countries".
+Admitting Myanmar was "way behind neighbouring countries", it touches upon the liberalisation of trade and investment, health and education, transparency and infrastructure.

-President Thein Sein, himself a former junta general, has transformed the country since taking office in March 2011 at the head of a quasi-civilian government.
+Thein Sein, himself a former junta general, has already pushed through far-reaching reforms since taking office in March 2011 at the head of a quasi-civilian government.

-He has introduced sweeping economic reforms, including a more market-oriented exchange rate, released hundreds of political prisoners, and agreed ceasefires with most of the ethnic rebel groups that have fought for decades for autonomy.
+He has introduced a market-oriented exchange rate, freed hundreds of political prisoners and agreed ceasefires with most of the ethnic rebel groups that have fought for decades for autonomy.

+In his speech he said peace and stability went hand in hand with socio-economic development.

+"We will start political dialogue with all 10 major ethnic armed groups that have concluded ceasefire agreements with the government in the near future," he said.

 Late on Friday he issued a ceasefire order in Kachin state, where tens of thousands of people have been displaced in 20 months of fighting, although rebel leaders would not immediately commit to the truce, suspicious of the government's motives.

-The army's continued attacks in the state had raised doubts about his control over the military and even led some to question his sincerity about the reform process in general.
+The army's continued attacks in the state have raised doubts about his control over the military and even led some to question his sincerity about the reform process in general.

 ENCOURAGE INVESTMENT